tarikeshaq/nvim/README.md

 > **Fun fact**: This README was written by Claude Code, so I may have missed a detail or two.
 If something seems off, trust your instincts over my documentation!

-A modular Neovim configuration focused on Rust, Scala, and web development with modern LSP, completion, and git integration.
+A modular Neovim configuration focused on Go, Rust, Scala, and web development with modern LSP, completion, and git integration.

 ## Features

 - **Plugin Management**: [lazy.nvim](https://github.com/folke/lazy.nvim) for fast, lazy-loaded plugins
-- **LSP Support**: Built-in LSP configuration for Lua, CSS, OCaml, Rust (via rustaceanvim), and Scala (via nvim-metals)
+- **LSP Support**: Built-in LSP configuration for Lua, CSS, OCaml, Go (via gopls), Rust (via rustaceanvim), and Scala (via nvim-metals)
 - **Completion**: nvim-cmp with LSP and buffer sources
 - **Syntax Highlighting**: Treesitter with incremental selection
 - **Git Integration**: gitsigns.nvim for inline diffs, staging, and blame